-Year 1: (MPQ: MPhil Qualifying examinations)

-Paper 1: Theories, Approaches and Themes in Anthropology: One-half Paper 2: Option Paper: One-quarter Paper 3: Option Paper: One-quarter
+Year 1: (MPQ: MPhil Qualifying examinations) Paper 1: Theories, Approaches and Themes in Anthropology: One-quarter Paper 2: Option Paper: One-quarter Paper 3: Option Paper: One-quarter Paper 4: Comparing cultures: One-quarter

-Paper 1 consists of two examined components which are equally weighted, Paper 1(a): Essay, and Paper 1(b): sat examination.
-Passing Paper 1 requires passing both components of the paper.
-Each of these and Papers 2 and 3 are equally weighted (i.e. represent 25% of the year 1 (MPQ examination) marks).
 The final mark for the MPQ examinations is an average of the four individual marks, with the final mark rounded to the nearest whole number, with decimal points of .5 and above rounded up to the nearest whole mark.
 Marks for assessments in the MPQ year do not contribute to the final mark for the MPhil, but are used to determine continuation to the second year (see Section 4.3, below).

-To progress to year 2 of the MPhil candidates must have passed all three of the Qualifying paper examinations sat in year 1.
+To progress to year 2 of the MPhil candidates must have passed all four of the Qualifying paper examinations sat in year 1.

-Year 2: (MPhil examinations) Option paper: One-sixth Coursework: One-sixth Thesis: Two-thirds

-The final mark for the MPhil course is calculated as the mean of the marks awarded for all of the assessed components examined in the second year, as outlined in Section 2, above, weighted as indicated, with the final mark rounded to the nearest whole number, and decimal points of .5 and above rounded up to the nearest whole mark.
+Year 2: (MPhil examinations) Option paper: One-sixth Coursework: One-sixth Thesis: Two-thirds The final mark for the MPhil course is calculated as the mean of the marks awarded for all of the assessed components examined in the second year, as outlined in Section 2, above, weighted as indicated, with the final mark rounded to the nearest whole number, and decimal points of .5 and above rounded up to the nearest whole mark.